Real-Time Streaming Protocol: DESCRIBE

 A DESCRIBE request includes an RTSP rtsp:// URL, and the type of reply data that can be handled.
 This reply includes the presentation description, typically in Session Description Protocol (SDP) format.
 Among other things, the presentation description lists the media streams controlled with the aggregate URL.
-In the typical case, there is one media stream each for audio and video streams.
-The media stream URLs are either obtained directly from the SDP control fields or are obtained by appending the SDP control field to the aggregate URL.
+In a typical case, there is one media stream each for audio and video streams.
+The media stream URLs are either obtained directly from the SDP control fields or by appending the SDP control field to the aggregate URL.